Deep Learning for Genomics: A Concise Overview: Genomic Applications

 \subsubsection{Gene expression Characterization}

-Increasing number of genome-wide gene expression assays for different species have become available in public databases, \textit{e.g.} the Connectivity Map (CMap) project was launched to create a reference collection of gene expression profiles that can be used to identify functionally connected molecules \citep{CMap2006}, these databases greatly facilitated the computational models for biological interpretation of these data.
-At the same time, recent works have suggested the better performance obtained by deep learning models on gene expression data; \cite{urda2017deep} used a deep learning approach to outperform LASSO in analyzing RNA-Seq gene expression profiles data.
+An increasing number of genome-wide gene expression assays for different species have become available in public databases, \textit{e.g.} the Connectivity Map (CMap) project was launched to create a reference collection of gene expression profiles that can be used to identify functionally connected molecules \citep{CMap2006}, these databases greatly facilitated the computational models for biological interpretation of these data.
+At the same time, recent works have suggested better performance obtained by deep learning models on gene expression data; \citet{urda2017deep} used a deep learning approach to outperform LASSO in analyzing RNA-Seq gene expression profile data.

-The empirical results of early works that applied principal component analysis (PCA) on gene expression data to capture cluster structure have showed that this mathematical tool was not effective enough to allow some complicated biological considerations \citep{GeneExpPCA2001}.
-Also, since the reliability of the cross-experiment datasets are limited by technical noise and unmatched experiment conditions \citep{eADAGE2017}, researchers are considering the denosing and enhancement of the available data instead of directly finding principal components.
+The empirical results of early works that applied principal component analysis (PCA) on gene expression data to capture cluster structure have shown that this mathematical tool was not effective enough to allow some complicated biological considerations \citep{GeneExpPCA2001}.
+Also, since the reliability of the cross-experiment datasets is limited by technical noise and unmatched experiment conditions \citep{eADAGE2017}, researchers are considering the denoising and enhancement of the available data instead of directly finding principal components.